echoes1971/r-prj-ng/docs/ROADMAP.md

   - a breadcrumb path is displayed on the top, use the father_id to display up to the root folder
   - a root folder is a folder without a father
   - a search field must be displayed on the top (at the left of the login button?): it allows to research objects by name, description, content (html or other)
-  - in the same folder, a page can the same name of another only if the specified language is different.
+  - in the same folder, a page can have the same name of another only if the specified language is different.
   - users can navigate the site plus the content they have access to (personal and of the assigned groups)
   - if the user is logged in and has rights to modify the content is visiting, show a button to bring him to the edit form